 While not as common in France as in some other countries, house-sharing is also an option.
 Students agree on division of rent & household tasks. this can be a good way to save money & enjoy your student experience.

 Renting in France

-Rent: Rent depends a lot on the location of the property, size and its quality.
+How much does it cost to rent in Arles?
+Rent depends a lot on the location of the property, size and its quality.
 As a general rule in Arles rent for an empty rental property is approximately 10 euros per square metre.
 This means that if you rent a house with 70 square metres expect to pay about 700 euros.
 Fully furnished rentals tend to be a little more expensive.

 Landlords will usually ask for at least one month rent in advance when you move in.